-Since the recent news of the discontinuation of some films beloved by our clients (we’re looking at you Fuji400H) we’ve been getting more questions about storing your film in the fridge or storing film in the freezer.
+Since the recent news of the discontinuation of some films beloved by our clients (we’re looking at you Fuji400H), we’ve been getting more questions about storing your film in the fridge or storing film freezer.
 Should I put my film in the fridge?
 Can I freeze my film?
 How long will my film last in the fridge?
-Are just some of the questions we received in the last weeks so we thought we would dedicate a post to sharing everything you’ll need to know about refrigerating and freezing your film.
+Are just some of the questions we received in the last weeks, so we thought we would dedicate a post to sharing everything you’ll need to know about refrigerating and freezing your film.
 Let’s get started!

 We recommend striving to shoot fresh film when and where you can.
-By “fresh film” we mean film that has been recently acquired and has not expired.
+By “fresh film,” we mean film that has been recently acquired and has not expired.
 The reason is that fresh film is at its peak for capturing and delivering the truest colour and the best possible results.
-Kodak Alaris Product Manager Tim Ryugo did a very interesting post about it recently:
+Kodak Alaris Product Manager Tim Ryugo did a fascinating post about it recently:

 View this post on Instagram

 When you’re not able to shoot fresh film, some things should be done to retain a film’s potential so that you’re not sacrificing too much quality, and that is to properly store your film in cold storage.
 Unprocessed film is a perishable product that can be damaged by high temperature and high humidity (but that being said, we recommend you check out our Understanding Film Flaws post to see how even damaged film can still make its own magic).

 Consequently, putting your film into cold storage will increase the lifespan of your film and provide you with the best possible results, even if your rolls are a few years old.

 *It may be worth noting: Color films are more seriously affected than black-and-white films because adverse conditions usually affect the emulsion layers to various degrees.
 So when your box of colour film arrives from Carmencita Film Lab, put it into cold storage if not using it immediately.